IAQI/tqc-website/content/2024/sessions/poster_monday.md

 ---
-title: Poster Session (Click to see the list of posters)
+title: Poster Session Monday (Click to see the list of posters)
 type: sessions
 format: poster
 tags: